carlosqdev/carlosqdev/README.md

 ### About me

-I am a systems engineer with over 2 years of experience in technologies such as ReactJS, JavaScript, TypeScript, HTML, CSS, NodeJS, Git, and GitHub.
-I am passionate about problem-solving and creating efficient and elegant solutions.
+Systems engineer with over 2 years of experience in ReactJS, JavaScript, TypeScript, HTML, CSS, NodeJS, Git, and GitHub.
 In my free time, I enjoy exploring new technologies and learning about different areas of programming.

 Thank you for visiting my profile!